Enryun/Common_SwiftUI/README.md

 <img src="https://github.com/user-attachments/assets/bd90bcd0-3510-4796-903e-4f78ac4b12c3" width="220">

+### 2.3 GrowingButtonStyle:

+A `ButtonStyle` for SwiftUI that scales the button on press, with customizable shape and color styles.

 Parameters:
-- `textColor`: The color or style applied to the text inside the button.
-Default is `.primary`.
+- `textColor`: The color or style for the text inside the button, defaulting to `.white`.
-- `backgroundColor`: The background color or style of the button, conforming to `ShapeStyle`.
-Default is `.secondary`.
+- `backgroundColor`: The background color or style of the button, conforming to `ShapeStyle`, with a default of `.blue`.
 - `shape`: The custom shape for the button, conforming to `Shape`.
 The default shape is `Capsule()`.
 - `verticalPadding`: The vertical padding inside the button.
 Defaults to `10`.
 - `horizontalPadding`: The horizontal padding inside the button.
 Defaults to `20`.

-### 2.3 GrowingButtonStyle:

-A `ButtonStyle` for SwiftUI that scales the button on press, with customizable shape and color styles.

 Example: